 Join the MSc Petroleum Geoscience at Imperial College London.

 - Covers key petroleum geoscience and related subjects, and their application to the exploration and production of hydrocarbons

 - Aims to train multi-skilled petroleum geoscientists for the modern petroleum industry

-- 12 month full-time course with over 20 days in the field
+- 12 month full-time course with over 15 days of fieldwork-based teaching, (e.g. a remote virtual fieldtrip in April 2020 due to the COVID-19 lockdown)

 - The Petroleum Geoscience MSc at Imperial is recognised for the award of the Master of Science degree and the Diploma of Imperial College (DIC).
 The course is accredited by the Geological Society of London.